 The cupboard under the stairs doesn’t have to be a dumping ground for all your mess.
 Why not make use of this space by creating a den like this Instagram delight?
 The adorable door and window entrance is great for utilising the space under your stairs whilst creating a fun place for your little ones.
 If you are thinking of recreating their look, then our brick effect wallpaper will add the perfect finishing touch.

-A mirror added to the wall in your hallway is a great tactic to creating some extra light in a foyer.
+A mirror added to the wall in your hallway is a great tactic to creating some further light in a foyer.
 As this area of the home is often short on space it can be prone to darkness.

 You may be inclined to think that your stair carpet needs to extend to your hallway flooring too.
 But think again.
 A carpet on the stairs teamed with a laminate in the hall can add a more dynamic and more opulent feel in this area of the home.

 Instead of a door mat, why not consider adding area rugs to your hallway?
 A rug will add a more cosy feel as opposed to a doormat which can look harsh and out of place.
 A runner rug is a good option for a narrow hallway or consider two small rugs if a large area rug is struggling to fit.

-It can be easy to forget your bannister when updating your hallway, but painting your wooden bannisters can help to add a little more style and create a unique look for your stairs.
+It can be easy to forget your banisters when updating your hallway, but painting your wooden banisters can help to add a little more style and create a unique look for your stairs.

-- If you have a small hallway and feel wallpaper will overpower the space, then why not try adding wallpaper to just one wall and paint the other wall in a complimenting shade?
+If you have a small hallway and feel wallpaper will overpower the space, then why not try adding wallpaper to just one wall and paint the other wall in a complimenting shade?
 This trick is also ideal if you have chosen a dark wallpaper and have a narrow hallway to decorate.

 Hopefully this has given you plenty of hallway decorating ideas and inspiration to allow you to create a welcoming space for you and your guests.
-For more interior design inspiration, take a look through our Instagram where you will find plenty of inspo for your abode!
+For more interior design inspiration, take a look through our Instagram where you will find plenty of inspiration for your abode!
 Or alternatively, keep checking back on our blog for more decorating tips and tricks for your hallway and more.